OSS PROGRAM

 In the event of a dead heat, the points for the positions involved will be shared evenly between the horses finishing in the dead heat.
 Points are updated daily on the Standardbred Canada computer system and on this website under the Leaders menu.

-7. The two Also Eligible horses will be drawn from the next highest point earners declared in and they will be the same for both Semi-Final divisions.
+The two Also Eligible horses will be drawn from the next highest point earners declared in.
 In the event of a tie in the standings for the Also Eligible horses, they will be drawn by lot.

 PROSPECT SERIES